BendyLand/pseu2c/README.md

 # pseu2c

+*`pseu2c` is currently in early stages of development and is non-functional*

 This is a transpiler tool which takes pseudocode-like syntax and generates roughly equivalent C code.

 This is a basic tool which can handle the fundamental constructs of programming; variable declaration, conditionals, and loops.